-Sandy soil in the garden can be a blessing and a curse as it is easy to dig over and will drain quickly unlike clay soil however because of these two factors it will not hold onto either nutrients or water for any length of time.
-More often than not sandy areas are to be found near coastal regions although sometimes similar conditions are found in mountainous areas and there are a number of plants that have adapted to both the warmer climes of coastal regions and the cooler ones of the mountains.
+Hedges For Sandy Soil – Sandy soil in the garden can be a blessing and a curse as it is easy to dig over and will drain quickly unlike clay soil however because of these two factors it will not hold onto either nutrients or water for any length of time.

-By adding in plenty of well-rotted organic matter such as manure, compost or leaf mould in the initial stages of planting which is the most vital time when plants are trying to get their roots down this will to a degree ensure moisture retention as well as adding much needed nutrients into the soil.
-After planting a good deep mulch of bark is useful and water regularly as necessary until the roots are established.
+By adding in plenty of well-rotted organic matter such as manure, compost or leaf mould in the initial stages of planting which is the most vital time when new hedges for sandy soil are trying to get their roots down this will to a degree ensure moisture retention as well as adding much needed nutrients into the soil.
+After planting a good deep mulch of bark, compost or even lawn mowings will be very useful and water regularly as necessary until the roots are established will be essential.

 Lavenders and Rosemary are ideal small hedges for sandy soil – as they are mediterrenean hedging plants more used to arid conditions.
 The Cotton Lavender hedge (Santolina chamaecyparissus) is a similar sized hedging plant that thrives in the same dry sandy conditions.

 All varieties of Barberry or Berberis Hedging including the deciduous varieties such as Green, Purple and Rose Glow are excellent prickly hedges for sandy soil, for evergreen species try Berberis stenophylla or Darwinii.
 Beech hedging plants have a deep dislike for very wet soil but are well suited to lighter soils, once established they are very drought tolerant.